 George Richard Jordan followed in his father’s footsteps by continuing to modernise the company, looking at newer, more technical production methods and developing different types of canvas work such as stack sheets, lorry covers and, most importantly, awnings!
 Following the First World War, he moved the company to larger premises on Salthouse Lane, which could more comfortably house the new production equipment used to make tarpaulins.
-He widened Jordan’s Horizon by spreading the company into Yorkshire.
+He widened Jordan’s Horizon by extending the company into Yorkshire.

 George Eric Jordan (1909-1959)

 When George Eric Jordan joined the business, the Second World War was looming, presenting a number of challenges and some important opportunities.

-While bombing raids necessitated two moves to alternative premises, Jordans took on a number of Ministry of Defence contracts such as the production or cargo covers for Russian convoys.
+While bombing raids necessitated two moves to alternative premises, Jordans took on a number of Ministry of Defence contracts such as the production or cargo covers for The Russian convoys.

 Before his sudden death in 1959, George Eric oversaw the continued production of tarpaulins, awnings and sunblinds, helping to shape Jordans into the company it is today, with nationwide coverage of all types of Industrial Textiles.

 David Jordan (1937-)

 David Jordan joined the company in 1956 shortly after finishing his National Service in the Royal Navy.
 In 1966, David oversaw the move of the company to its current premises on York Street, Hull, following a compulsory purchase order on Salthouse Lane.
 This move was also an ideal opportunity for David to implement a substantial modernisation programme, which involved the installation of a range of high tech machinery including high frequency welders for the emerging synthetics fabric market.
 He also introduced the Company to the age of IT with the introduction of computers.
 In 2002 David stepped down as Managing Director, passing the baton onto his son, Stephen.
 He still remains an active and enthusiastic member of the business.